Rain abates in India's flood-hit Kerala, fears of disease in camps

 "The only problem is transporting it," he told reporters.
 "The central government and public have cooperated well in this effort to fight this disaster."

-He also said that Prime Minister Narendra Modi, who visited the state on Saturday, announced an assistance of 5 billion rupees against his request for 20 billion.
+He also said that Prime Minister Narendra Modi, who visited the state on Saturday, announced an assistance of 5 billion Indian rupees (US$71 million) against his request for 20 billion.

 Sheikh Mohammed bin Rashid Al Maktoum of the United Arab Emirates, where many Keralites work, has also offered assistance to the state.

-(Additional reporting by Gopakumar Warrier, Arunkumar Koyyur, Sriraj Kalluvila, Munsif Vengattil and Maju Samuel in BENGALURU, Swati Bhat in Mumbai; Writing by Krishna N. Das; Editing by Simon Cameron-Moore)
+(Additional reporting by Gopakumar Warrier, Arunkumar Koyyur, Sriraj Kalluvila, Munsif Vengattil and Maju Samuel in BENGALURU, Swati Bhat in Mumbai; Writing by Krishna N. Das and Swati Bhat; Editing by Simon Cameron-Moore)